 - Describe emotional literacy and emotional intelligence.

-- Demonstrate how to help clients learn to “tolerate” and talk about painful emotions, in addition to positive and self-affirming emotions, so that they are less likely to act them out and relapse over them.
+- Demonstrate how to help clients learn to tolerate and talk about painful emotions, as well as self-affirming emotions.
+This process helps clients to be less likely to act out on painful emotions, which could lead to relapse.

 - List the range of symptoms that can accompany relationship trauma and the ACoA Trauma Syndrome.